nikhilmenon06/big-picture-code-challenge/documentation.md

 - [Testing](#testing)
 - Note

-## Purpose
+## Requirements Specification

-The purpose of the Big Picture Books Database is to provide a platform for managing and retrieving information about books.
-It includes both a user-friendly front-end for interacting with the application and a REST API for programmatic access to book data from back-end.
-This makes it versatile and suitable for a range of use cases, from personal book tracking to integration with other systems.
+The objective is to develop a back-end application capable of retrieving book information from third-party APIs and storing it in our local database.
+The Big Picture Books Database serves as a comprehensive platform for managing and accessing book-related data.
+It encompasses a user-friendly front-end, facilitating interactive use, and a REST API, enabling programmatic access to book data from the back-end.
+This versatility makes it suitable for various use cases, ranging from personal book tracking to seamless integration with other systems.

 ## Tech Stack

--**Django**:   Web framework for building the back-end.
+- **Django**:   Web framework for building the back-end.
--**Django REST Framework**:  Toolkit for building Web APIs.
+- **Django REST Framework**:  Toolkit for building Web APIs.
--**DRF-YASG**:  Yet Another Swagger Generator for generating Swagger/OpenAPI documentation.
+- **DRF-YASG**:  Yet Another Swagger Generator for generating Swagger/OpenAPI documentation.
--**Swagger UI**:  Interactive API documentation.
+- **Swagger UI**:  Interactive API documentation.
--**HTML, CSS, JavaScript**:  Used for the front-end user interface.
+- **HTML, CSS, JavaScript**:  Used for the front-end user interface.
--**SQLite**:   Default database used for development.
+- **SQLite**:   Default database used for development.

 ## How Errors are Handled